microsoft/vcpkg-docs/vcpkg/consume/caching-workflow-identity-federation.md

 ## 4 - Generate a SAS token, and use it with Caching

+::: zone pivot="shell-cmd"
+>[!NOTE]
+> These instructions are impractical with 'CMD', please choose 'PowerShell' or 'Bash' at the top
+> of the page.
+::: zone-end
+::: zone pivot="shell-powershell, shell-bash"
 In the yml where you wish to invoke vcpkg in Azure DevOps, use the AzureCLI@2 task to mint a SAS token and invoke vcpkg, for example:

-::: zone pivot="shell-cmd"

-Generating the end date with cmd is impractical; please choose powershell or bash.

 ::: zone-end
 ::: zone pivot="shell-powershell"
 ```yaml
 steps:
 - task: AzureCLI@2